diem/reference-wallet/CONTRIBUTING.md

 ## Contributor License Agreement

-For pull request to be accepted by any Libra projects, a CLA must be signed.
+For pull request to be accepted by any Diem projects, a CLA must be signed.
-You will only need to do this once to work on any of Libra's open source projects.
+You will only need to do this once to work on any of Diem's open source projects.

 When submitting a PR, the libra-github-bot will check your comment for a valid CLA.
 If one is not found, then you will need to submit an Individual CLA for yourself or a Corporate CLA for your company.

 ## Submitting Issues and Feature Requests

-The Libra Reference Wallet uses [GitHub issues](https://github.com/libra/libra-reference-wallet/issues) to track bugs and feature requests.
+The Diem Reference Wallet uses [GitHub issues](https://github.com/libra/libra-reference-wallet/issues) to track bugs and feature requests.
 Please include necessary information and instructions to reproduce your issue or describe your use case.

 ## Other Ways to Provide Feedback